bibigon812/bibigon812-network/README.md

 ### Limitations

-* Manages alias files only for the ten ip address.
+* Manages alias files only for ten ip addresses.

 ### What network affects